cpt-max/Docs/Migrating shaders to ShaderConductor.md

 <br>

 ## No unsigned int with shader model 2 and 3
 This is a current limitation of SPIRV-Cross.
-Unfortunately array indices are converted to unsigned int by DirectXShaderCompiler, so this will generate an error.
+Unfortunately, array indices are converted to unsigned int by DirectXShaderCompiler, so this will generate an error.
 ```HLSL
 for(int i=0; i<10; i++)
     sum += someArray[i];